unlock-protocol/unlock/unlock-protocol-com/blog/bring-your-own-nft.md

 ### How a creator can configure a Bring Your Own NFT token gate with Unlock

-Here are the ingredients you’ll need in order to use an arbitrary ERC-721 or ERC-1155 NFT with an Unlock lock.
+Here are the ingredients you’ll need in order to use an arbitrary ERC-721, ERC-1155, or ERC-20 with an Unlock lock.
 You’ll need:

-- The contract address of the ERC-721 or ERC-1155 NFT you’d like to use as the key
+- The contract address of the ERC-721, ERC-1155, or ERC-20 you’d like to use as the key
 - A configured Unlock lock and its contract address
 - The contract address of the hook contract that maps the Unlock lock to the NFT contract

 **Note:** All three of the above contracts need to be on the **same** network (e.g. mainnet, Polygon, etc.) — this will not work if, say, the lock is on Polygon and the NFT you’d like to use as a key is on Ethereum mainnet.

-End-to-end, creating the lock and mapping it to another ERC-721 or ERC-1155 NFT should take about 5-10 minutes.
+End-to-end, creating the lock and mapping it to another ERC-721, ERC-1155, or ERC-20 should take about 5-10 minutes.

 Here’s how to do it.